otagomohio/2019-06-11_GBS_EE/sessions/stacks.md

 1. 10 minute mini-lecture on Phred scores and the *process_radtags* cleaning algorithm.

-2. The first step in the analysis of all short-read sequencing data, including RAD-seq data, is removing low quality sequences and separating out reads from different samples that were individually barcoded.
+The first step in the analysis of all short-read sequencing data, including RAD-seq data, is removing low quality sequences and separating out reads from different samples that were individually barcoded.
 This ‘de-multiplexing’ serves to associate reads with the different individuals or population samples from which they were derived.

+2. Let's organise ourselves and copy the data :

-3. In each exercise you will set up a directory structure on the remote server (in this case our Amazon Virtual Machine) that will hold your data and the different steps of your analysis.
-We will use the directory ~/working on the cloud to hold these analyses.
+    • In each exercise you will set up a directory structure on the remote server (in this case our Amazon Virtual Machine) that will hold your data and the different steps of your analysis.
+We will start by making the directory ```working``` in your working space:

+    • Create the directory: ```/nesi/project/nesi02659/users/<username>/working and``` and get in there to hold these analyses.
 Be careful that your are reading and writing files to the appropriate directories within your hierarchy.
 You’ll be making many directories, so stay organized!

     •Each step of your analysis goes into the hierarchy of the workspace, and each step of
     the analysis takes its input from one directory and places it into another directory, this